pingcap/talent-plan/rust/projects/parallelism/project.md

 But why?

 It's entirely about performance.
-It saves a small amount of performance, but when writing high-performance applications, every bit counts.
+Reusing threads saves a small amount of performance, but when writing high-performance applications, every bit counts.
 Imagine what it takes to make a new thread:

 You've got to have a call stack for that thread to run on.
-That's an allocation.
-Allocations are pretty cheap, but not as cheap as not allocation.
+That call stack must be allocated.
+Allocations are pretty cheap, but not as cheap as no allocation.
 How that call stack is allocated depends on details of the operating system and runtime, but can involve locks and syscalls.
-Syscalls again are not _that_ expensive, but they are expensive when we're dealing with Rust levels of performance.
-Reducing syscalls is a common source of easy optimization.
+Syscalls again are not _that_ expensive, but they are expensive when we're dealing with Rust levels of performance &mdash; reducing syscalls is a common source of easy optimizations.
 That stack then has to be carefully initialized so that first [stack _frame_] contains the appropriate values for the return pointer and other things.
-In Rust the stack needs to be configured with a [guard page].
-That's two more syscalls, [to `mmap` and to `mprotect`][mp].
+In Rust the stack needs to be configured with a [guard page] to prevent stack overflows, preserving memory safety.
+That takes two more syscalls, [to `mmap` and to `mprotect`][mp] (though on Linux in particular, those two syscalls are avoided).

 [2mb]: https://github.com/rust-lang/rust/blob/6635fbed4ca8c65822f99e994735bd1877fb063e/src/libstd/sys/unix/thread.rs#L12
 [mp]: https://github.com/rust-lang/rust/blob/6635fbed4ca8c65822f99e994735bd1877fb063e/src/libstd/sys/unix/thread.rs#L315